Generic uniqueness of optimal transportation networks: Introduction

 \subsection{Strategy of the proof}

 Using a small modification of the stability property proved in \cite{CDRMcpam}, see Theorem \ref{t:stability_new}, we show that in order to prove Theorem \ref{t:main}, it suffices to prove the \emph{density} of the set of boundaries $b\in A_C$ for which $\OTP(b)$ is a singleton, see Lemma \ref{l:residual}.
-A similar reduction principle is used in \cite{Morgan} to prove that the generic (higher dimensional) boundary spans a unique minimal hypersurface.
+A similar reduction principle is used in \cite{MorganInv, Morgan} to prove that the generic (higher dimensional) boundary spans a unique minimal hypersurface.

 The proof of the density result is based on the following perturbation argument.
-Firstly, we prove that we can reduce to a finite atomic boundary $b$ whose multiplicities are integer multiples of a fixed positive number, exploiting the fact that such boundaries are dense in $A_C$, see Lemma \ref{l:integral_bdry}.
+Firstly, we prove that we can reduce to a finite atomic boundary $b$ with integer multiplicities, exploiting the fact that multiples of such boundaries are dense in $A_C$, see Lemma \ref{l:integral_bdry}.
 For these boundaries, we prove that the solutions to the optimal branched transportation problem are multiples of polyhedral integral currents, see Lemma \ref{l:integral_minimizers}.
 Then we improve the uniqueness result of \cite{Gilbert} to suit the discrete branched transportation problem, obtaining as a byproduct that for every finite atomic boundary $b$ as above the set $\OTP(b)$ is finite, see Lemma \ref{l:finiteminimizers}.
 We deduce the existence of a set of points $\{p_1,\dots,p_h\}$ in the regular part of the support of a fixed transport path $T\in\OTP(b)$ with the property that $T$ is the only element in $\OTP(b)$ whose support contains $\{p_1,\dots,p_h\}$, see Lemma \ref{l:magic_points}.

 Next, we aim to ``perturb" the boundary $b$ close to the points $p_1,\dots,p_h$ in order to obtain boundaries with unique minimizers, keeping in mind the fact that the perturbed boundaries should not escape from the set $A_C$.
 More in detail, we define a sequence $(b_n)_{n\geq 1}\subset A_C$ of boundaries for the optimal branched transportation problem with the property that $\Flat_K(b_n-b)\to 0$ as $n\to\infty$.
 Moreover, each $b_n$ has points of its support (with small multiplicity) in proximity of $p_1,\dots,p_h$, so that every minimizing transport path $S_n$ with boundary $\partial S_n=b_n$ is forced to have such close-by points in its support.
 Exploiting again the stability property of Theorem \ref{t:stability_new}, we deduce that for every choice of $S_n\in\OTP(b_n)$ there exists $S\in\OTP(b)$ such that, up to subsequences, it holds $\Flat_K(S_n-S)\to 0$ and we can infer the Hausdorff convergence of the supports of the $S_n$'s to the union of the support of $S$ and the points $p_1,\dots,p_h$, see Lemma \ref{l:conv_hauss}.
 Notice that at this stage we cannot deduce from Lemma \ref{l:magic_points} that $S=T$, since the portion of $S_n$ which is in proximity of some of the $p_i$'s might vanish in the limit.
 In order to exclude this possibility, we perform a fine analysis of the structure of the network $S_n$ around the points $p_1,\dots, p_h$, see \S \ref{Step2}: this allows us to exclude all possible local topologies except for two, see \eqref{e:THE_ONE}, proving that $p_1,\dots,p_h$ are contained in the support of $S$ (so that in particular $S=T$ by Lemma \ref{l:magic_points}) and that $\OTP(b_n)=\{S_n\}$, for $n$ sufficiently large, see Lemma \ref{l:main}, which concludes the proof of Theorem \ref{t:main}.\\